-WORKSHEET B - SALARY & BENEFITS DATA REPORT
+WORKSHEET B - QUARTERLY SALARY & BENEFITS DATA REPORT

-• To capture salaries, benefits, and federal resources by practitioner type on an annual basis for practitioners eligible to provide and bill for LEA BOP covered services.
+To capture salaries, benefits, and federal resources by practitioner type on a quarterly basis for practitioners eligible to provide and bill for LEA BOP covered services.

-In order for a practitioner's costs to be included on Worksheet B, the practitioner must perform LEA BOP eligible services and the service must meet documentation requirements for LEA BOP claims.
-For example, practitioners included on Worksheet B must meet licensure requirements for the LEA BOP so that they are qualified to provide covered services to Medi-Cal beneficiaries within their scope of practice.
+In order for a practitioner's costs to be included on Worksheet B, the practitioner must_perform LEA BOP eligible services and the service must meet documentation requirements for LEA BOP claims.
+In addition, the practitioner's costs can only be included on Worksheet B when the practitioner is listed on the LEA's certified Participant Pool 1 Time Survey Participant (TSP) list for each respective quarter.
+For example, practitioners included on Worksheet B for Quarter 2 must be on the LEA's Quarter 2 TSP list for RMTS and meet licensure requirements for the LEA BOP so that they are qualified to provide covered services to Medi-Cal beneficiaries within their scope of practice.

 The LEA is required to maintain the requested employee information, payroll and benefits, and federal funding information for each individual employee delivering covered services during the reporting period.
-Report the requested information by practitioner type.
+Report the requested information by practitioner type for each quarter.
 Exclude any personnel that are funded 100% by federal dollars for the entire state fiscal year.
 Exclude any personnel that are not employees of the LEA (contracted service practitioners are reported on CRCS Worksheet D).

 Report total costs on Worksheet B. If federal resources are received for a practitioner type, report those resources on Worksheet B in the column labeled "Expenditures from Federal Resources or Grants".
-Expenditures classified under Resource Code 5640 (related to LEA BOP reimbursement) are not considered to be restricted federal funds and may be included on the CRCS.
+Expenditures classified under Resource Code 5640 or 9010 (related to LEA BOP reimbursement) are not considered to be restricted federal funds and may be included on the CRCS.